owncloud-archive/documentation/admin_manual/configuration_user/user_auth_ldap.rst

 User Search Attributes:
-  These attributes are used when searches for users are performed, for example in the in the share dialogue.
+  These attributes are used when searches for users are performed, for example in the share dialogue.
 The user display name attribute is the default.
 You may list multiple attributes, one per line.

   If an attribute is not available on a user object, the user will not be